Prepare Now for Winter’s Chill: Home Insulation

 For many in Central Virginia, fall is a favorite time of year, that wonderful period between the heat of summer and the cold of winter.
 Though we enjoy many outdoor activities during this period, homeowners should be mindful of the fact that the chill of winter is on its way.
 Fall is a great time to take stock of how energy-efficient our homes are and to repair and/or replace items that are in less-than-optimal condition.

-One of the most important ways to improve the energy efficiency of our homes is to inspect and update (or replace) the insulation where necessary.
+One of the most important ways to improve the energy efficiency of our homes is to inspect and update (or replace) the insulation where necessary from one of the best spray foam companies in Texas.
 A properly sealed and insulated home contributes to lower heating and cooling costs, more comfortable living areas, and greater peace of mind.

 Floors which are directly over a crawl space or basement, and tend to be cold to the touch, should be insulated to prevent energy loss.
 Fiberglass insulation is typically used in this application.
 It is considered non-combustible, does not absorb moisture, and lasts a long time.
 This type of insulation does not typically need to be replaced unless the home suffers extensive damage to its walls or roofing system.